scikit-maad/scikit-maad/docs/sphinx/index.rst

 ecoacoustics datasets** in Python 3.
 This package was designed to bring flexibility to (1) **find regions of interest**, and (2) to compute **acoustic features** in audio recordings.
-This workflow opens the possibility to analyze audio and use powerfull **machine learning**, allowing to identify key patterns in all kind of soundscapes.
+This workflow opens the possibility to analyze audio and use powerful **machine learning**, allowing to identify key patterns in all kinds of soundscapes.

 About the authors